PedroCavaleiro/vue3-beautiful-chat/README.md

 }
 ```

 The object takes the css margin configuration.
-If you wish to keep one of the settings as default you can omit from the object, for example
+If you wish to only change one of the settings, you can omit from the object, for example
 ```javascript
 // Keeps the default margin for the sender and recipient but sets a top and bottom margin of 25px for the system messages {